jord-goldberg/Project-1---To-Do-List/README.md

 #### Bugs

 - When changing the color of a list (by clicking the list title in the second activity), the color change doesn't register after going back to the home activity until the floating action button is pressed.

+---

+#### Future Goals

+- Allow already created lists and items to be editied
+- Save data after closing the app so that lists and items are saved the next time it's opened